Canine Heritage: The Bracco Italiano

 Proof of tradition.

-At the very end of the hunt, we were walking back to the cars.
-Guns being unloaded.
+At the very end of the hunt, we were walking back to the vehicles.
+Guns unloaded.
 Conversation relaxed.
 It felt finished.

 Then the dogs slowed.